Suffolk Archives Transformation information

 During this time customers can continue to browse the website, search the catalogue, or order copies online.
 Customers can also purchase and download digital images at www.suffolkarchives.co.uk.

-Telephone and e-mail services will continue to operate and our offices in Ipswich and Bury St Edmunds will remain open as normal whilst this work is being carried out.
+E-mail services will continue to operate and our offices in Ipswich and Bury St Edmunds will remain open as normal whilst this work is being carried out.
 Click here to plan your visit.

 On Monday 2 March the service will re-open in a transformed Searchroom space.
 Preparations to move vulnerable material to new bespoke strongroom facilities at The Hold will then begin, meaning that some collections will not be available to view until The Hold opens in Spring 2020.
 Click here to find out which collections will be available to view in Lowestoft.